B Corp Climate Action Guide: Your carbon footprint and the new B Corp standards

 B Lab Climate Action (v2.1): what Small & Medium vs Large companies need to know

 Climate expectations for B Corps have stepped up following the launch of the new standards in 2025.
-If you’re preparing to certify or recertify, you'll need to know when requirements apply and which ones apply to your comapny size.
+If you’re preparing to certify or recertify, you'll need to know when requirements apply and which ones apply to your company size.
 This guide focuses on organisations Large and below and keeps the emphasis on practical next steps.

-30-second refresher – what's changed?
+30-second refresher – what's changed in the new B Corp standards?

 - Minimums, not points – Certification now rests on meeting minimum requirements across seven Impact Topics.
 That's right - no more scoring!
 Just a minimum requirement threshold.